reside-ic/TreeTables/README.md

 Data provided to the table must include the following fields:
 * key: number - a unique row identifier
 * parent: number - the key of this row's parent row
-* level: number - how deeply nested is this row (a row with no parent is level 0, a row with a parent is level 1, a row with a grandparent is level 2, etc)
 * hasChild: bool - does this row have any children

 ### Options